 Controversial Position of Female Artisans

 Among those art practitioners, many were women.
 However, the position of women workers in the field of Art and Craft is a controversial one.
-Although, there were many female artisans, their artwork is still under-recognized compared to their male peers.
-If we want to better understand the role of female creatives in this movement, we should take a closer look into the social and cultural position of women in the Victorian era.
+Although there were many female artisans, their artwork is still under-recognized compared to their male peers.
+If we want to better understand the role of female creatives in this movement, we should take a closer look at the social and cultural position of women in the Victorian era.

-Angels in the Houses
+Angel in the House

 Prominent Women Artists and Female Art and Design Associations